OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/FillNetworkFromHydroBase/FillNetworkFromHydroBase.md

 ## Overview ##

-The `FillNetworkFromHydroBase` does something...

-This documentation is a placeholder that will be updated as Word documentation is translated into Markdown.
-Until that time, see the PDF documentation that is distributed with the software and can be accessed from the ***Help*** menu.
+The `FillNetworkFromHydroBase` command (from StateMod) fills missing location data in the generalized network, using HydroBase for data.
+This is used, for example, when a generalized network has been created from a StateMod river network.

 ## Command Editor ##